Last updated August 2016

 Finally, in 2016, the axle bearings have become so worn that ‘Manning Waddle’ would be a better name.
 However, a few hours work stripping the chassis down and replacing all four bearings, together with a new Mashima motor and High Level gearbox, has worked wonders.

-And finally, finally, a couple of photos of Titan on Plumpton Green, complete with its new nameplate (from NarrowPlanet) shunting wagons from the brickworks into the goods yard.
+And finally, finally, a couple of photos of Titan, on the left on Brighton Road, shunting into the brewery, and on the right on Plumpton Green, complete with its new nameplate (from NarrowPlanet) shunting wagons from the brickworks into the goods yard.